benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 ## How am I sorting, anyway?

 Sorting a thing isn't bad.
 It's JavaScript territory.
 I'm attaching the `blog`'s taxonomy (in this case, `tags`) to the post-card anyway.
-You see it here:
+You can see them here:

 ![]({{ site.baseurl }}/assets/images/blog/post-card.png "Post cards!
 Ha.")